GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 ### What's missing from Event Timing?

 Unfortunately not all of the ideas presented in this post can be captured using the Event Timing API.
-In particular, there’s no simple way to know the events associated with a given user interaction with the API.
-In order to do this, we’ve [proposed adding an `interactionID` to the API](https://docs.google.com/presentation/d/1nxNFwsGqYy7WmIZ3uv_0HsSIQMSXQA9_PqlOD3V74Us/edit#slide=id.p).
+In particular, there's no simple way to know the events associated with a given user interaction with the API.
+In order to do this, we've [proposed adding an `interactionID` to the API](https://docs.google.com/presentation/d/1nxNFwsGqYy7WmIZ3uv_0HsSIQMSXQA9_PqlOD3V74Us/edit#slide=id.p).

-Another shortcoming of the Event Timing API is that there is no way to measure the scroll interaction, so we’re [working on enabling these measurements](https://docs.google.com/presentation/d/1qVdMlqgi9uuyx9imCauzMjLGHQK6TGOIZV_RnlGBKis/edit) (via Event Timing or a separate API).
+Another shortcoming of the Event Timing API is that there is no way to measure the scroll interaction, so we're [working on enabling these measurements](https://docs.google.com/presentation/d/1qVdMlqgi9uuyx9imCauzMjLGHQK6TGOIZV_RnlGBKis/edit) (via Event Timing or a separate API).